MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/copilot-plugin-faq.md

 ---
 title: Microsoft 365 Chat plugin FAQ
 author: v-ypalikila
-description: In this article, fetch answers to some frequently asked questions while building a plugin for Microsoft Copilot for Microsoft 365. ms.localizationpriority: medium ms.topic: overview ms.author: anclear
+description: In this article, fetch answers to some frequently asked questions while building a plugin for Microsoft Copilot for Microsoft 365 and Copilot for chats in Teams. ms.localizationpriority: medium ms.topic: overview ms.author: anclear